Safeguarding and Child Protection

 If you are worried that any child is being abused, you can contact the NSPCC either vis their website (click here) or by telephone (0800 028 0285).
 NSPCC also has excellent advice for parents about keeping their children safe, including when online: you can find this by clicking here.

-Deputy Headteacher Headteacher Deputy Headteacher Assistant Headteacher
+Asst Headteacher Headteacher Deputy Headteacher Asst Headteacher Phase Leader

 Safeguarding Governor: Gill Walker

 Leatherhead Trinity takes its responsibilities to protect its children from all forms of abuse very seriously.
 We have in place a specialised safeguarding team, and have developed multiple policies and approaches to guarantee children's safety.

 The school has taken the opportunity to join the Operation Encompass scheme which will run jointly between local schools, Surrey Police and Surrey County Council.